Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Explicit}

 When provided with explicit prompts, each of the models exhibits variations in the socioeconomic status distributions of the generated texts.
-For example, claude-3.5-sonnet generates a higher percentage of upper-class responses for males (18\%) compared to females (6\%).
-On the other hand, the texts generated by gpt-4o-mini are more likely to portray males as lower-class (14\%) than females (4\%).
+However, the deviation bias for both implicit and explicit prompts is similar, with the generated distributions being significantly different from real-world distributions.
+Meanwhile, explicit prompts generally yield significantly more middle-class outputs than implicit prompts.

-Also, the differences exist among racial groups.
+Also, differences exist among racial groups.
 For example, claude-3.5-sonnet outputs a higher proportion of upper-class responses for Black people (42\%), followed by Neutral and Asian people (both 8\%).
 However, command-r-plus outputs a far higher proportion of upper-class responses for White people (90\%) and the Neutral group (82\%), while gpt-4o-mini outputs a higher proportion of lower-class responses for Hispanic (38\%) and Black (14\%) individuals.
 Notably, claude-3.5-sonnet refused to generate texts for any prompts involving White individuals and Black males, as well as the majority of prompts concerning Asian females.
+Llama-3.1-70b portrays all racial groups as being middle-class, with the exception of Asian people, whose texts are more likely to be upper-class (10\%).

-Nevertheless, many of the models still share similar types of stereotype bias. gpt-4o-mini and llama-3.1-70b are more likely to provide upper-class responses for Asian people.
-Generation Alpha also has the largest percentage of upper-class texts among age groups for claude-3.5-sonnet (86\%), gpt-4o-mini (4\%), and llama-3.1-70b (22\%).
-Claude-3.5-sonnet and command-r-plus also output a higher percentage of upper-class responses for Baby Boomers (38\% and 30\%, respectively), compared to the other age groups.
+Interestingly, Generation Alpha has the largest percentage of upper-class texts among age groups for claude-3.5-sonnet (86\%), gpt-4o-mini (4\%), and llama-3.1-70b (22\%), while Baby Boomers have the largest proportion of upper-class texts for command-r-plus (30\%).
+Claude-3.5-sonnet also outputs a higher percentage of upper-class responses for Baby Boomers (38\%) compared to the other age groups.